Courses Available Online, Virtually and Classroom

 7-Day Customer Service

-This blog is the updated 2023 guide, covering the ND2/ID2 and ND3/ID3 assessment stages of the NEBOSH Diploma for Occupational Health and Safety Management Professionals and the NEBOSH International Diploma for Occupational Health and Safety Management Professionals.
-The assessments are similar in both the National and International versions of the NEBOSH Diploma.
-If you want more information regarding the ND1/ID1 assessments, you can do so by reading our How to Pass the NEBOSH Diploma: Completing the ND1 Assessment guide.
+This blog is the updated 2023 guide, covering the DN2/DI2 and DN3/DI3 assessment stages of the NEBOSH Level 6 National Diploma and the NEBOSH Level 6 International Diploma.
+The assessments are similar in both the National and International versions of the NEBOSH Level 6 Diploma.
+If you want more information regarding the DN1/DI1 assessments, you can do so by reading our How to Pass the NEBOSH Diploma: Completing the DN1 Assessment guide.

 The NEBOSH Diploma is split into three assessment stages:

-• ND1/ID1 Assignment: Approximately 60-hours to complete
+• DN1/DI1 Assessment: Approximately 60 hours to complete

-Introducing the NEBOSH Diploma Unit ND2 / ID2 and ND3 / ID3 Assessments: What is Included in the Case Study?
+Introducing the NEBOSH Diploma Unit ND2 / ID2 and ND3 / ID3 Assessments | What is Included in the Case Study?

 When handed the paper, learners will be given a scenario.
-The scenario will more often than not put the learner in the position of authority overseeing a job.
+The scenario will more often than not put the learner in the position of authority, overseeing a job.
 During the job, you will be confronted with a hypothetical problem that will require you to resolve it.
 For example, you could be placed in the position of a Health and Safety manager for a construction company.
 The company could be phased with a risk.
 In this example, maybe one of your colleagues suggests a particular way to resolve or correct that risk.
 The question itself could ask whether you think your colleague is right.
-You may be asked to weigh the pros and cons of referring to your colleague's advice or follow the latest Health and Safety legislations.
+You may be asked to weigh the pros and cons of referring to your colleague's advice or follow the latest Health and Safety legislation.
 There are plenty of different ways you could approach the assessment and interact with the scenario presented.

-Exam Preparation: How Can I Pass my ND2 / ID2 and ND3 / ID3 Assessment?
+Exam Preparation | How Can I Pass my ND2 / ID2 and ND3 / ID3 Assessment?

 We strongly advise learners to use all the resources available to them.
 This includes past papers and exam revision webinars.
-Astutis offers support through the course duration to ensure learners are best prepared for each assessment.
+Astutis offers support throughout the course duration to ensure learners are best prepared for each assessment.

 Therefore, it's imperative that you read through the question at least twice, trying to take note of the essential bits of information and ensure you highlight all the key points you have to address when crafting your answer.
 It can be easy to be distracted by heavy text.
-The scenario can sometimes be packaged to feature unnecessary details about fictional characters or companies which could take your attention away from the task at hand.
+The scenario can sometimes be packaged to feature unnecessary details about fictional characters or companies that could take your attention away from the task at hand.
 Along with the scenario, you will be provided with an abundance of supporting items that you can use to assist your answer.

-Exam Techniques: How Do I Answer My ND2/ID2 and ND3/ID3 Case Study?
+Exam Techniques | How Do I Answer My DN2/DI2 and DN3/DI3 Case Study?

 When answering, it is crucial to understand the duality of what you are saying.
 How you phrase your answer must relate back to your task.
 For example, suppose you are tasked with understanding whether a company is doing enough for the health and safety of their employees.
 In that case, you should know that you are looking to list reasons demonstrating how the company is failing or succeeding.